Tshamz/tylershambora.com/README.md

 *  ~~Actually adding content for the landing/splash page, also known as the #entrance hash~~ (Done.
 Pretty pleased with the result)
 *  ~~Finally updating each portfolio gallery item so it's no longer all the same placeholder content~~ (Done, although I think I'd like to go back and clean up the copy)
 *  ~~Cleaning up the (min-width: 75rem) slider so it doesn't look bad~~ (Done, although the slider still kinda looks/feels kinda rough around the edges)
+*  The lightbox needs a little clean up on isle five work
+*  Markup for the site lives in three different places: index.html, subPagesDocument.html, and main.js.
+It would be nice to do one of a few things: Get everything in the same place under the same file type, at least abstract the HTML in the JavaScript into a separate JS file and do a little more robust templating..., or just do something different than what I'm doing now, cause what I'm doing is not smart.
+It's stupid.

 kbye.